Illinois Compiled Statutes

 (a) Every licensee may

-lend a principal amount not exceeding $40,000 and, except as to small consumer loans as defined in this Section, may charge,
+lend a principal amount not exceeding $40,000 and may charge,

 (b) For purpose of this Section, the following terms shall have the